danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	![Lab10012](Media/lab10012.png)

 	The query reads more pages using the partitioned table even when both queries look using the first column of the clustered index.
-The reason is that SQL Server has to check all partitions of the table and the combined size of the internal strcutures for all partitions is bigger than the internal structure for the unpartition table.
+The reason is that SQL Server must check all partitions of the table and the combined size of the internal structures for all partitions is bigger than the internal structure for the unpartitioned table.

 	You will see the same situation when using MAX and MIN